veryscarycary/flash-mob/flashMob/_PRESS_RELEASE.md

+Heading
 Flash

-Heading

-Entertainment on a whim!

 Sub-Heading

-Describe who the market for the product is and what benefit they get.
-One sentence only underneath the title.
+Channel the randomness in you.

 Summary

-Flash mob is a IOS application that brings the community together by allowing user to join flash mobs that happens at their current location.

-Create an event that happens in the next 24 hours, welcome other users to spontaneously join the event if they are near by.
+Grab some friends or join a group of strangers.
+Flash is a one stop shop for all of your random deeds.
+Create an account and find events near you today.

 Problem
-There are no flash mob applications available out there.
+Have an event with no idea how to organize it?
+Bored with nothing to do?

 Solution
-Finding interesting events around you
+Create an event in a matter of seconds with our simple and intuitive iOS application.
+Events are public so feel free to join.

 Quote from You

-Be awesome!
+Flash is changing the world one event at a time.
+Explore what's happening in and around your community.

 How to Get Started

-Download from the app store and sign in with facebook
+Download from the Apple app store and create an account.

 Customer Quote

-'I proposed to my wife with Flash and she said YES!'
+'I didn't realize the llama parade was so close to my house!
+Thanks, Flash!'

 Closing and Call to Action

-Wrap it up and give pointers where the reader should go next.
+Hop on the app store and Flash today.